Flies & Dead Rats

 Blow flies play a crucial role in the ecosystem as detritivores.
 They help to break down dead organic matter, returning important nutrients back to the soil.
 They also serve as an important food source for other animals, including birds, reptiles, and amphibians.

-In addition to their ecological role, blow flies are also of significant importance in forensic entomology.
 The life cycle and presence of blow fly larvae on a decaying body can provide important information to investigators, such as the time of death and the presence of any drugs or toxins.

 what is the life cycle of the blow fly?